12 things worth a try if your husband is always falling asleep

 If poor sleep and day time tiredness has become a fact of life for your husband, he may be suffering from an undiagnosed sleep disorder.

-The breathing interruptions arouses you repeatedly throughout the night out of deep restful sleep into a lighter sleep.
+It arouses you repeatedly throughout the night out of deep restful sleep into a lighter sleep.
 In the morning, you wake up feeling as if you haven’t slept at all.

 Do you know your sleep apnea symptoms?